verbelowski/starlight/test.md

 # Terms of Use

-Starlight™ tool, including source code, documentation, and other assets, is provided under the following terms:
+Starlight™ tool, including source code, documentation, and other assets, is protected under the following terms and conditions:

 **License Grant:**